Code-Institute-Submissions/MazeGym-MS1/README.md

 - Website tested on Edge, Google Chrome, Safari, Opera.
 - Map responds

+## **Deployment** ##

+Those steps were taking in order to deploy my page from GitHub repository:
+1. Log in to GitHub and locate the [ErnestaMajute/MazeGym-MS1](https://github.com/ErnestaMajute/MazeGym-MS1)
+2. Click on _settings_
+3. Under Source section click on dropdown menu and select _Master Branch_ as your GitHub pages publishing source.
+4. Select _save_.

 ## **Credits** ##

 - [Bootstrap 4](https://getbootstrap.com/): library used through all project, to make site responsive by using Bootstrap Grid System.
 - [Pricing table](https://getbootstrap.com/docs/4.5/examples/pricing/) piece of the code used.